panacloud-modern-global-apps/full-stack-serverless-cdk/step19_Cognito/Example02_cognito_with_frontend_amplify/README.md

 # Authentication with Amplify

 The Amplify Framework uses Amazon Cognito as the main authentication provider.
 Amazon Cognito is a robust user directory service that handles user registration, authentication, account recovery & other operations.

-In this tutorial, you’ll learn how to add authentication to your application using Amazon Cognito and username/password login.
+Amplify makes it very easy to use your user pool that you defined in your cdk stack.

 There are two ways to add authentication capabilities to your application.